kkmhogen/KBeaconProDemo_Android/README.md

 ```

-3. The app can disable the button trigger
+3. The app can disable the button trigger by:
 ```Java
 //disable button trigger
 public void disableButtonTrigger() {